-When Rong Fang had a life-threatening heart attack, Kaiser Permanente’s integrated system ensured seamless care.
-Specialists at 2 hospitals partnered to return the 54-year-old to health.
+When Rong Fang had a life-threatening heart attack, specialists at 2 Kaiser Permanente hospitals partnered to return him to health.

 At age 54, with no history of heart disease, Rong Fang had never experienced chest pain before.
-So when the pain began, along with dizziness and labored breathing, he knew something was wrong.
+So when the pain began, along with dizziness and difficulty breathing, he knew something was wrong.

-Originally from China and a Kaiser Permanente member for 19 years, Fang is a custodian at the University of California, Berkeley.
-He went to see his primary care physician, Albert Yu, MD, at Kaiser Permanente’s Oakland Medical Center.
+A Kaiser Permanente member since 2000, Fang is a custodian at the University of California, Berkeley.
+He went to see his primary care physician, Albert Yu, MD, at the Kaiser Permanente Oakland Medical Center.
 After hearing Fang’s symptoms, Dr. Yu sent him to the emergency department immediately.

-With Fang’s status worsening, emergency medicine physician Siavash Sarlati, MD, quickly consulted cardiologist Matthew Solomon, MD, PhD.
+With Fang’s condition worsening, the ED team consulted cardiologist Matthew Solomon, MD, PhD.

 “I knew we had to act fast,” Dr. Solomon said.

-Dr. Solomon quickly called his colleague, Ahmad Sheikh, MD, a cardiothoracic surgeon at the San Francisco Medical Center, where one of Kaiser Permanente’s 3 Northern California centers for cardiac surgery is housed.
-Together, they decided to transfer Fang there for urgent open-heart surgery to repair the damaged valve.
+Dr. Solomon called his colleague, Ahmad Sheikh, MD, a cardiothoracic surgeon at the San Francisco Medical Center, one of Kaiser Permanente’s 3 Northern California centers for cardiac surgery.
+They decided to transfer Fang there for urgent open-heart surgery to repair the damaged valve.

 Matthew Solomon, MD, PhD